pawandeepthind/devtoolkit/README.md

 ## Setup devtoolkit

-  If it is desired to setup the Docker-based integrated developer toolkit along with the VM creation,
+  If it is desired to extract the Docker-based integrated developer toolkit along with the VM creation,

   * Use IBM UrbanCode Deploy Selfserv tool to download the IBM OMS Integrated Development Toolkit
   * Download the devtoolkit_docker.tar to {PWD}/server/roles/files directory.

 ## SSH into machine